 Anticipation is an act of faith

-the night of the Passover in respond to the directions of Moses (Ex 12:11).
+(Ex 12:11).
 They were fully committed to what God had told them was coming.
 Am I hearing from God and acting on it?
-Do I viszualize the end result.
+Do I visualize the end result.
 Jesus looked beyond the hardship of the cross to the glorious future of multitudes of redeemed people in heaven (Heb 12:2,3).
 The present is only stepping stones into what is yet to come.

 If your anticipation has diminished it needs to be rekindled – look at the truth of who God is and who He says you are, positioning yourself for God's purposes to be outworked in you, led, spurred on, and empowered by the Holy Spirit (Jn 1:12; Rom 8:1-17; 1 Cor 12:11).
 Don't allow Satan to rob you of your inheritance in Christ.